dromotherm/documentation/pages/themis/DLCF/README.md

 The implementation of Batisense with its long-range indoor comfort sensors (169 Mhz) was a very exciting experience.
 As far as the cell cicuit was concerned, we suspected it was very necessary to keep a "full" heating during the night when it was cold outside, because we had the intuition that the building was losing too much warm and that the energy distribution system was not enough powerful to make up for it.
 But we couldn't put this into practice.
 Batisense allowed us to carry things dynamically, optimizing the cut-off periods and taking into account the building's capacities.

-### Starting deep-learning
+### Collecting datasets...

 By the end of 2019, we decided to install a complete monitoring separate from Batisense, which is patented and not really designed to exchange data in a 'opensource' manner.
-The purpose of this second monitoring is to collect a dataset to test our own deep-learning algorithms.
+The purpose of this second monitoring is to collect a full dataset to train a neural network in a reinforcement-learning manner.

 Using a specially modified themis machine, we decided to duplicate the instrumentation for the extra sensors installed by the Probayes (indoor temperature, return temperature in the circuits)...